🌈 heal.lgbt

 What does it mean to thrive as a queer person?

-Learning to thrive is like learning a new language.
-Being at peace after so much war is jarring.
+Learning what peace feels like after so much war can be jarring.
 At first it may seem too wholesome.
 Too healthy.
 Too serene and safe.
 Boring, even.

 But you don’t quite know how to surf yet.
 You don’t know what you’re capable of.